nico-byte/whisper-realtime-transcriber/README.md

   - To achieve this, one must uncomment line 2 and 3 in the `requirements.in`file, and also comment the 4th line.

 3. **Install dependencies:**
-  - Install all dependencies via `venv`:
+  - Either install all dependencies via `venv`:
     - Make the install script (if needed):
       ```bash
       chmod +x install.sh